-1905: The Boer War Memorial was built and placed in a very important position in Hobart.
+1905: The Boer War memorial was built and placed in a very important position in Hobart.
 The entrance to Hobart.
-A memorial stone was laid in 1901 during the war.
-Officially unveiled in 1905.

 A square sandstone base with decorative detailing.